Updated 25/05/2026

 What is the World Health Assembly and why does it matter?

-The World Health Assembly is the supreme decision-making body of the World Health Organization, comprising representatives from all 194 member states.
-It meets annually to set health priorities, approve budgets, and establish policy frameworks that guide international responses to pandemics, disease outbreaks, and health emergencies.
-Decisions made at the WHA influence health policy and funding for countries worldwide.
+The World Health Assembly is the decision-making body of the World Health Organization, comprising representatives from WHO member states.
+It meets annually to set health priorities, approve budgets, and establish policy frameworks.

-Dr Víctor Elías Atallah Lajam of the Dominican Republic was elected President, with five Vice-Presidents and two committee chairs elected to guide proceedings.
-The President presides over debates, ensures equitable participation, and directs the Assembly’s work.
-Committee chairs oversee substantive discussions on health emergencies, disease prevention, and health systems.
+Dr Víctor Elías Atallah Lajam of the Dominican Republic was elected President, with five Vice-Presidents and two committee chairs elected to guide proceedings, according to the WHO announcement.

 Source: World Health Assembly opens in Geneva, Switzerland